 Each VFC provider must designate one staff member as the primary vaccine coordinator and at least one back-up coordinator who is able to perform the same responsibilities as the primary vaccine coordinator.
 These positions shall be responsible for oversight of vaccine management within the facility and serve as the VFC contact for the office.

 Providers are required to update contact information in IRIS when there is a change in vaccine coordinators.
 Instructions to make changes for all organization contacts in IRIS can be found in the IRIS Administrative User Training Handout, Section XI, pages 24-26 available on the IRIS website.

 The primary and back-up vaccine coordinators are required to complete the CDC's web-based modules, "You Call the Shots" each year.

-The training is available at https://www.cdc.gov/vaccines/ed/youcalltheshots.html.
+The training is available at CDCs You Call the Shots.
 The two modules listed below are required prior to completing the re-enrollment process: